 QCrypt also features a room that is open for working groups in quantum information.
 QCrypt is a community event, and participants are highly encouraged by contributing to the program by hosting their own organized sessions in the working group room.
 There are no restrictions on what this room may be used for, provided all QCRYPT attendees can participate and reasonable time will be available to different working groups.
 Rooms can be booked at the QCrypt Wiki, which also provides room for the organization of working groups.

 In line with the goal of showcasing the best results each year from all subfields, the conference has no published proceedings.
 Yet, contributed talks are highly competitive.
 QCrypt welcomes the submission of any interesting and important result, while allowing researchers from a wide range of disciplines to pursue publication in any venue appropriate to their field.
 For authors who want to put their abstracts to public, and to cite their presentations in QCrypt later, the local organizing committee offers an opportunity to upload such abstracts in an electronic form in the conference web site.

 Oral presentations in QCrypt are recorded as videos.
 If presenters give permission, recorded videos as well as their presentation slides are uploaded to the conference web site.

-To ease communication between the SC and the local organization, a member of the local organizing committee must take part in the SC for at least the year before and during the conference.
+To ease communication between the SC and the local organization, it is desirable that a member of the local organizing committee takes part in the SC for at least the year before and during the conference.

 The conference usually takes place over one week (Monday to Friday) in August or September.
 The venue is decided by the steering committee who tries to ensure a suitable rotation of continents wherever possible.
 The SC will solicit applications to host the conference approximately 2 years in advance.